What Is the Glycemic Index?

 Understanding the Glycemic Index

-Here is how some common foods compare:
+Here are how some common foods compare:

 The Glycemic Index and Diabetes